 Future Chevrolet Impala

-We expect the next, Chevrolet Impala to reach the market around the 2020-2021 model years if the model is approved for production and not cancelled.
+We expect the next, 11th generation Chevrolet Impala to reach the market around the 2020-2021 model years if the model is approved for production and not cancelled.
 Until then, we expect the current, tenth-generation Impala to receive minor changes, updates, and improvements.

 Following is speculative and unconfirmed information about the next Chevrolet Impala.
 This page is a continuous work-in-progress and will be updated on a regular basis as we await official details from General Motors and Chevrolet.